Apply now

 About the role

-This is a full time post (35 hours per week), and you will be offered an a fixed term contract until July 2028 with the possibility of extension subject to funding availability and satisfactory performance.
+This is a full time post, and you will be offered an a fixed term contract for four years.

 Research staff at King’s are entitled to at least 10 days per year (pro-rata) for professional development.
 This entitlement, from the Concordat to Support the Career Development of Researchers, applies to Postdocs, Research Assistants, Research and Teaching Technicians, Teaching Fellows and AEP equivalent up to and including grade 7.
 Visit the Centre for Research Staff Development for more information.